E-commerce

 Best practices

-Cross-check multiple sources before drawing conclusions (survey + ticket + analytics).
+Cross-check multiple sources before concluding (survey + ticket + analytics).

 Share summaries internally, not just raw tables.

-Document sample limitations ("strong testimony but few occurrences").
+Document the sample's limitations (« strong testimony but few occurrences »).

 Common mistakes